Welcome to the Moors

 Covering 368 square miles, Dartmoor is a place of beauty, mystery and diverse ecology.
 As well as still being home to thousands of people, it also contains ancient remains of settlements reaching back to prehistoric times.
 With a national park as large as Dartmoor with so much to learn and enjoy, you may prefer, as many visitors do, to walk the moors in the company of a knowledgeable guide who can explain the moorland in as much detail as you want.
 Our expert guides run a vast range of activities all across the moors and beyond.
 Join us and find out why the only way to really discover the real Dartmoor is to join the Moorland Guides on one of our walks.

 This course covers the basics of map and compass use, enabling you to begin to navigate safely and plan a route.
 Complete beginners are welcome, as is anyone with some experience who wishes to consolidate their skills.
-The walk will be entirely outdoors, covering a circular route of up to 5 miles, . . .
+The walk will be entirely outdoors, covering a route of around 6 miles, . . .

 The next Dartmoor Walking Festival will be held from Saturday 24th August until Sunday 1st September 2019 inclusive which means that this will be the last bank holiday week of the summer.
 In 2019 we are teaming-up with the National Disabled Ramblers who have seen what 2018 successes were like.
 You can download the full programme below.